-Among the most familiar succulents are Sedums, including that perennial favorite Sedum spectabile 'Autumn Joy,’ which grows 18 to 24 inches (45 to 60 cm) tall and bears dramatic rosy-red flower heads in late summer.
-Another Sedum, Two-Row Stonecrop (Sedum spurium) is a low-maintenance groundcover with fine foliage and white, pink, or purple flowers in summer.
-Low-growing Sedum rupestre 'Angelina' has yellow blooms.
+Among the most well-known succulents are Sedums, including perennial favorite Sedum spectabile 'Autumn Joy', which grows 18 to 24 inches (45 to 60 cm) tall and bears dramatic rosy-red flower heads in late summer.
+Another Sedum, Two-Row Stonecrop (Sedum spurium), is a low-maintenance groundcover with fine foliage and white, pink, or purple flowers in summer.
+Low-growing Sedum rupestre 'Angelina' has yellow flowers.

-Another groundcover, Ice Plant (Delosperma spp.) has tiny, fingerlike fleshy leaves and blooms in full sun with masses of daisylike flowers all summer.
-Delosperma nubigenum is a noninvasive type that bears yellow blooms.
+Another groundcover, Ice Plant (Delosperma spp.), has tiny, fingerlike fleshy leaves and blooms in full sun with masses of daisylike flowers all summer.
+Delosperma nubigenum is a noninvasive type that bears yellow flowers.

-Hens and Chicks—the common name for the similar-looking but unrelated Echeveria x imbricata and the more cold-hardy Sempervivum tectorum—is a longtime favorite for containers, rock gardens, and growing in the crevices of stone walls.
-Sempervivum's ground-hugging rosettes can be green, red, chartreuse, or purple to silvery blue in color.
+Hens and Chicks, the common name for the similar-looking but unrelated Echeveria 'Imbricata' and the more cold-hardy Sempervivum tectorum, is a longtime favorite for containers, rock gardens, and growing in the crevices of stone walls.
+Sempervivum's ground-hugging rosettes can be green, red, chartreuse, or purple to silvery blue.
 Echeverias come in rose, green, gray, and mauve, often with a contrasting edge color or a stripe.
-Both multiply without much effort, sending out shoots with their progeny attached; these may root on their own if they are in contact with soil.
+Both multiply without much effort, sending out shoots with their progeny attached; these may root on their own if they contact the soil.
 Otherwise, they can easily be detached and rooted.

-Desert-loving Yuccas, Agaves, and Aloes, with their swordlike and strappy leaves with sharp tips, add a sculptural element to any garden.
-Though these large-scale specimen plants have long been associated with the dry Southwest, there are hardy varieties that withstand below-freezing temperatures.
+Desert-loving Yuccas, Agaves, and Aloes add a sculptural element to any garden with their swordlike and strappy leaves with sharp tips.
+Though these large-scale specimen plants have long been associated with the dry Southwest, hardy varieties withstand below-freezing temperatures.

-That indoor classic, the treelike Jade Plant (Crassula ovata), is another favorite for outdoor containers—though it is not hardy in cold climates.
-In the same family, Baby Becklace (Crassula rupestris x perforata) looks like a string of beads or buttons.
+That indoor classic, the treelike Jade Plant (Crassula ovata), is another favorite for outdoor containers, though it is not hardy in cold climates.
+In the same family, Crassula 'Baby's Necklace' looks like a string of beads or buttons.

-The lesser-known, multistemmed Aeoniums bear striking rosettes, sometimes variegated, in shades of green, red, and blackish purple, at the ends of their branches.
+The lesser-known, multistemmed Aeoniums bear striking rosettes, sometimes variegated, in shades of green, red, and blackish purple, at their branches' ends.
 Equally good as container and garden specimens, these generally grow 18 inches to 3 feet (45 to 90 cm) tall and 2 to 4 feet (60 to 120 cm) wide.
-They don’t tolerate freezing temperatures, however, so they need to winter indoors in cold climates.
+However, they do not tolerate freezing temperatures, so they need to winter indoors in cold climates.

 Planting and Care

-Although succulents generally require minimal care, most have one need that is absolute: good drainage.
-Many have shallow roots that spread out so they can take advantage of even brief rainstorms.
+Although succulents generally require minimal care, most have one absolute need: good drainage.
+Many have shallow roots that spread out to take advantage of even brief rainstorms.
 But the roots succumb to disease if they stay damp.

 The right soil depends on rainfall where you live.
 In desert areas, some succulents grow even in clay.
-In wetter climates, though, mix sand and airy lava rock into the planting area.
-Dig holes only as big as the nursery containers or even a little less deep, so that the plant crowns don’t settle below the surface.
-Mulch with pea gravel to keep surface moisture to a minimum.
+However, mix sand and airy lava rock into the planting area in wetter climates.
+Dig holes only as big as the nursery containers or even a little less deep so that the plant crowns do not settle below the surface; mulch with pea gravel to keep surface moisture to a minimum.
 For containers, mix two-thirds gravel or lava rock and one-third loam if you live where there is a lot of rain.
 In a dry climate, reverse the proportions.

-Most important, don’t overwater.
-Though container plantings need more water than those settled into the ground, probe the soil to be sure it is thoroughly dried out before watering.
+Most importantly, do not overwater.
+Though container plantings need more water than those settled into the ground, probe the soil to ensure it is thoroughly dried before watering.
 And always empty any standing water from saucers.
-In garden areas, feel the soil 3 to 4 inches (7.5 to 10 cm) below the surface to make sure it’s thoroughly dry before giving plants a good dousing.
+In garden areas, feel the soil 3 to 4 inches (7.5 to 10 cm) below the surface to ensure it is thoroughly dry before giving plants a good dousing.

-Occasional rainfall may mean you’ll only need to water succulent plantings now and then, even during the sultriest weeks of the year.
-That’s when you may really appreciate the savings bonus these plants offer—not just the lower water bill, but the extra hours freed up from coddling your summer garden.
+Occasional rainfall may mean you will only need to water succulent plantings now and then, even during the year's sultriest weeks.
+That is when you may appreciate the savings bonus these plants offer, not just the lower water bill but the extra hours freed up from coddling your summer garden.